antarctica/flask-entra-auth/README.md

 ### Token introspection

-The [`EntraToken`](#entra-tokens) class provides a `rfc7662_introspection()` method that returns standard/common claims within a token according to [RFC 7662](https://datatracker.ietf.org/doc/html/rfc7662) (OAuth Token Introspection).
+The [`EntraToken`](#entra-tokens) class provides a `rfc7662_introspection()` method that returns standard/common claims from a token according to [RFC 7662](https://datatracker.ietf.org/doc/html/rfc7662) (OAuth Token Introspection).

 This returns a dict that can returned as a response.
 As per the RFC, the token to be introspected MUST be specified as form data.
-It MUST also be authenticated via a separate mechanism - this feature is not provided by this library and would need implementing separately.
+It MUST also be authenticated via a separate mechanism to the token.
+This latter feature is not provided by this library and would need implementing separately.

 **Note:** The optional `jti` claim is not included as this isn't included in Entra tokens.

-Example route:
+Example route (without separate authentication mechanism):

 ```python
 from flask import Flask, request